jerry81/leetcode/README.md

   - no "on" clause
   - combines all possible combinations of each row of a and b

+- see 532 for usage on having clause together with where clause

 ## todo

 - come back to [method 4: cantor's diagonal argument](https://leetcode.com/problems/find-unique-binary-string/editorial/?envType=daily-question&envId=2023-11-16)